Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Baylor and its opponents have gone over the current 60.5-point total in three of seven games this season.
+- Baylor and its opponents have gone over the current 61.5-point total in three of seven games (42.9%) this season.

-- This contest's over/under is 12.2 points greater than the 48.3 these two squads combine to allow per game this season.
+- Texas and its opponents have combined to score more than 61.5 points in two games this season.

+- The 48.3 combined points per game that these two squads have allowed this season are 13.2 fewer than the 61.5 total in this contest.

-- The Bears and their opponents score an average of 49.5 points per game, 11 fewer than Saturday's total.
+- Bears games have an average total of 49.5 points this season, 12 fewer than Saturday's over/under.

 Baylor Stats and Trends

-- In Baylor's seven games this year, it has five wins against the spread.

-- The Bears have been favored by 3 points or more four times this season and are 3-1 ATS in those matchups.
+- The Bears have been favored by 3 points or more four times this season and are 3-1 ATS in those contests.

-- Baylor's games this year have hit the over on five of seven set point totals (71.4%).
+- Baylor's games this year have hit the over five times in seven opportunities (71.4%).

-- Baylor is 5-0 against the spread and 5-0 overall in games when it scores more than 29.6 points.
+- Baylor is 5-0 against the spread and 5-0 overall this season when the team records more than 29.6 points.

-- The Bears have five giveaways this season, while the Longhorns have 11 takeaways .
+- The Bears have turned the ball over five times this season, six fewer than the Longhorns have forced (11).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.